The algebraic small object argument as a saturation: Introduction

-This is our analogue of the traditional description of the left maps as the least saturated class containing the generators.
-If the retract lifting operator interacts suitably with composition of left maps, we can even upgrade $j$ to a pseudo double functor from the double category of left maps to $\dcat{A}$ (\cref{soa-copointed-coalgebras-double-functor}), although we prove this only in the case that $\dcat{A}$ is thin.
+If the retract lifting operator interacts suitably with composition of left maps, we can even upgrade $j$ to a pseudo double functor from the double category of left maps to $\dcat{A}$ (\cref{soa-copointed-coalgebras-double-functor}), although we prove this only in the case that $\dcat{A}$ is a \emph{thin} pseudo double category.